Updated: Aug 6, 2021

 When my daughters were younger, we talked about what could be done better than last year, what would make them feel less stressed this year, and what would make them feel successful.

-Now, with a pre-teen and a teen, our conversations about study strategies takes place during the shopping trip for new clothes and school supplies.
+Now, with a teen and a young adult in university, our conversations about study strategies take place during the shopping trip for new clothes and school supplies.
 It's an opportune time, as they are excited to start anew, and so happy to chat.
+It's also a good time to talk about the stresses that sit at the back of their brain like an open 'app' draining a battery.

-I also arrange to have a "date" with each daughter for the back-to-school shop, as that gives me time to re-connect and give some guidance for the upcoming year, and it gives them the space to speak to me one-on-one.
+I also arrange to have a "date" with each daughter for the back-to-school shop, as that gives me time to re-connect and give some guidance for the upcoming year, and it gives them the space to be able to connect with me one-on-one.

 7) Talk about extra-curricular activities